JentleJoe/old-alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates a directory called my_dir with permissions 751 in the working directory script that changes the group owner to school for the file hello Script to change owner to vincent and group to staff for all files and directories
+script that creates a directory called my_dir with permissions 751 in the working directory script that changes the group owner to school for the file hello Script to change owner to vincent and group to staff for all files and directories Script with embedded links to change the owner and the group of hello file